TWBug/GoldCardHenge/content/application/_index.en.md

 ## STEP 3: Receiving your Gold Card

 After your application has been approved, you will receive an e-mail notifying you to collect your Gold Card.
 Please bring your original passport and relevant documents to your selected location for picking up your Gold Card.
-If you can not to pick it up in person, you can ask a friend or agent.
+If you can not pick it up in person, you can ask a friend or agent.
 In that case, you need to provide them with a power of attorney form.

 {{< accordion title="More Details" suffix="" bottomless="true" >}}